mouradboutrid/geometry_dash_RL/docs/geode_integration.rst

     2  | cube_portal    | 200 | 0   | 40 | 40
    ...

-Press 'M' to toggle HUD visibility.
+Press 'M' to toggle HUD visibility. () Only when activate it (If there is lagging in the training)

 Bounding boxes drawn for:
 - Player (white)
 - All visible objects (colored by type)
 - RL-detected objects (thicker border)

 Building the Mod